johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 # Terminology

+Zone Owner: In the RRR model, this is the registrant.

+Primary DNS Operator (PDO): Either the zone owner itself or a DNS operator acting on behalf of the zone owner as the primary master.
+Example: zone owner manages the zone via a web GUI hosted by the primary DNS operator.

 DNS Provider: A provider of DNS services such as DNSSEC signing of an unsigned zone and/or authoritative publication of a DNS zone.
+The PDO may also be a DNS Provider.

 Signing Party: A DNS provider responsible for signing a zone.